 Depression

-Depression is a common psychiatric disorder characterized by persistent sadness, hopelessness, and a loss of interest or pleasure in activities once enjoyed.
-It results from the brain’s inability to properly regulate emotions, thoughts, and behaviors.
-Symptoms may include reduced motivation, disturbed sleep patterns, appetite loss, feelings of worthlessness, and impaired concentration.
-Depending on the severity and individual needs, depression is effectively treated through psychotherapy, cognitive therapies, brain stimulation techniques, and antidepressant medications.
+Depression is a common psychiatric disorder characterized by persistent sadness, hopelessness, and a loss of interest in activities once enjoyed.
+Symptoms may include low motivation, sleep disturbances, difficulty concentrating, appetite changes, and feelings of worthlessness.
+Treatment approaches may include psychotherapy, cognitive therapies, and antidepressant medications, depending on the individual’s condition.

 Anxiety Disorders